City of Meerbusch – Accommodation and Guesthouse Hegger

 The U70, U74 and the U76 Lines of the „Rheinbahn“ connect the cities Düsseldorf and Krefeld via Meerbusch.

-How to find our Guesthouse:
+How to find our Accommodation:

 Way to the Düsseldorf trade fair and the Merkur-Spielareana:

 The trade Fair and the Merkur-Spielarena can be reached very easily by car and public transport from us.
-The price for public transport from our accommodation to Düsseldorf in step B will be 6 € yet.
+The price for public transport from our Guesthouse to Düsseldorf in step B will be 6 € yet.
 You will find details on our sub page „Fair Düsseldorf“

 Meerbusch – Main station Osterath